Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

-Reconstruction-error methods rely on the assumption that a reconstruction model trained on the normal data will produce higher-quality outcomes for normal test samples as opposed to anomalies.
-Deep reconstruction models include AEs~\cite{recerrae18wts}, VAEs~\cite{recerrvae15ie}, GANs~\cite{ganad18iclr}, and U-Net~\cite{framepred18cvpr} that can all be used as the backbone for this method.
+Reconstruction-error methods assume a model trained on normal data will produce better reconstructions for normal test samples than anomalies.
+Deep models include AEs~\cite{recerrae18wts}, VAEs~\cite{recerrvae15ie}, GANs~\cite{ganad18iclr}, and U-Net~\cite{framepred18cvpr}.

-\keypoint{a.~AE/VAE-based Models} Apart from the standard combination of reconstruction-error and AE/VAE models~\cite{recerrae18wts,recerrvae15ie}, other methods use more sophisticated strategies such as reconstructing by memorized normality~\cite{menae19iccv,memad20cvpr}, adapting model architectures~\cite{rsr20iclr}, and partial/conditional reconstruction~\cite{scadn21aaai,gpnd18nips,conad19icml}.
-In the semi-supervised AD setting, CoRA~\cite{cora19aaai} trains two AEs on inliers and outliers respectively.
-The reconstruction errors derived from the two AEs can be used as an indicator of anomaly.
+AE/VAE-based models combine reconstruction-error with AE/VAE models~\cite{recerrae18wts,recerrvae15ie} and use strategies like reconstructing by memorized normality~\cite{menae19iccv,memad20cvpr}, adapting model architectures~\cite{rsr20iclr}, and partial/conditional reconstruction~\cite{scadn21aaai,gpnd18nips,conad19icml}.
+In semi-supervised AD, CoRA~\cite{cora19aaai} trains two AEs on inliers and outliers, using reconstruction errors for anomaly detection.
+Reconstruction-error methods using GANs leverage the discriminator to calculate reconstruction error for anomaly detection~\cite{ganad18iclr}.
+Variants like denoising GANs~\cite{advrec18cvpr}, class-conditional GANs~\cite{ocgan19cvpr}, and ensembling~\cite{ganesb21aaai} further improve performance.
+Gradient-based methods observe different patterns on training gradient between normalities and anomalies in a reconstruction task, using gradient-based representation to characterize anomalies~\cite{gradcon20eccv}.

-\keypoint{b.~GAN-based Models} Advancement in generative modeling has led to the remarkable development of reconstruction-error methods using GANs.
-The discriminator in GANs intrinsically calculates the reconstruction error for anomaly detection~\cite{ganad18iclr}.
-Moreover, variants of GANs---such as denoising GANs~\cite{advrec18cvpr} and class-conditional GANs~\cite{ocgan19cvpr}---enable further performance improvement by increasing the reconstruction difficulty.
-Some methods utilize the performance of the reconstructed image in downstream tasks to further amplify the reconstruction error of anomalies~\cite{pnet20eccv}.
-Ensembling can also enhance the performance~\cite{ganesb21aaai}.